 Editing instructions formatted like this are intended to be copied into the TGbe Draft (i.e. they are instructions to the 802.11 editor on how to merge the text with the baseline documents).

-This document captures spec text for the following motions:
+This document captures spec text for the following motions ([2] and [3] are deferred for now):

 [1] The support of the following MLO features is mandatory for 802.11be AP and 802.11be STA.